2021 Lafayette Leopards football team

 The 2021 Lafayette Leopards football team represented Lafayette College in the 2021 NCAA Division I FCS football season.
 The Leopards, led by fifth-year head coach John Garrett, played their home games at Fisher Stadium as a member of the Patriot League.

+After the season concluded with the loss to Lehigh at 10-17, Garrett was fired from his position as the head coach.